rackerlabs/support-how-to/content/how-to/rackspace-cdn/uses-of-rackspace-cdn/index.md

 Instead of having your web servers render content for *every* unique visit, you can use a CDN to deliver cached content to website visitors instead.
 This reduces the load on your local web server and database because HTML is served near the user's location.
-Apart from this CPU efficiency, users will also get content faster because the latency has improved.
+Apart from this CPU efficiency, users also get content faster because the latency has improved.

 ### eCommerce stores